Aria Curzon

-Aria Noelle Curzon is an American actress.
+Aria Curzon is an American actress.
 She voiced the roles Ducky in The Land Before Time franchise, Teresa ("The Cornchip Girl") in Recess, and Mandy Straussberg in the radio drama Adventures in Odyssey.
-She has received three Young Artist of Hollywood Awards, two CARE Awards, and one CLIO Award.

 Life and career

-At age six, Curzon realized her interest in acting and performing while watching Shirley Temple videos.
-She began her acting career in a Crayola commercial in addition to acting.
-She is also a musician, singer, plays guitar and fiddle, and is an Irish dancer.

-She has guest starred on Gigantic, Without A Trace, JAG, The Pretender, and Sabrina, the Teenage Witch.
+Curzon has guest starred on Gigantic, Without A Trace, JAG, The Pretender, and Sabrina, the Teenage Witch.
 Her credits include Treehouse Hostage (with Jim Varney) and Santa With Muscles, starring Hulk Hogan, Adam Wylie, and Mila Kunis, and the 2011 film The Muppets.

-Curzon has performed voiceover work in the The Land Before Time film series.
+Curzon has performed voiceover work in The Land Before Time film series.
 She is a regular in the animated series The Land Before Time which premiered in March 2007.
 Other voiceover work includes radio and TV commercials.